 Unlike internships, apprenticeships require a full-time commitment by the student up to three years, depending on the program.
 Following completion, the apprentice will earn a certificate demonstrating full proficiency of the skill sets required to meet job responsibilities.
 Also, the apprenticeship is directly tied to employment with the partnering business/industry upon successful completion.

-What Programs at Lake Area Tech Offer Apprenticeships?
+What Programs at Lake Area Technical College Offer Apprenticeships?

 The following programs have been carefully reviewed and selected based on industry needs in this area.
 Students completing these programs with an apprenticeship can look forward to a successful career following graduation.
-Lake Area Tech has approved apprenticeships in the following programs:
+Lake Area Technical College has approved apprenticeships in the following programs:

 - Building Trades Technology